Dietitian Approved Workplace Wellness Nutrition Challenges

 1. Give participants a branded happy hour water bottle they can take to their desk and replenish at your water station.

-2. Create an attractive and flavorful water station with colorful and enticing fruits they can use to flavor their water:
+2. Create an attractive and flavourful water station with colourful and enticing fruits they can use to flavour their water:

 - Orange wedges

 - Watermelon cubes and mini key limes cut in half